meisyt08/smuwebdev/my-app/game-narrative.md

      Steal: you try to steal from your mom and got caught. oops. now your entire plan is exposed as she found a paper note from Bob about the meetup, while digging through your belongings.
 Your mom and you start arguing and you are skyhigh-stressed as you find no way out.
      Borrow: You try to ask Zaniah, your bestie, during recess, to borrow 40 bucks.
 Obviously, that is stupid since it is a large amount of money at once, which you had never asked for.
 She confronts you about your need for money.
 N:
- Approach/TELL: He stares at you for a while, then shakes his head rapidly.
+ "Approach/TELL": He stares at you for a while, then shakes his head rapidly.
 "It's just..
 It's...
 I need 40 bucks because I owe someone this amount for buying a game item.
 You know...the one I spent on the FruitBlox upgrade...
-Yeah that money wasn't actually mine." think i weird: Naturally, you ask him why, as it is a big amount of money. <skip above to Approach/TELL>
+Yeah that money wasn't actually mine."
+ "think i weird": Naturally, you ask him why, as it is a big amount of money. <skip above to Approach/TELL>
 6.
 Y:
  Steal: You and your mom have a major fallout, and she threatens to call the authorities on you.
 Eyes wide, you also threaten her out of rage.
 With the kitchen knife.
 Then the main door opens...